statamic/docs/content/collections/docs/collections.md

 ### Data Cascade

 Each entry has its own unique URL.
-When you're on that unique URL, all of the entry's data will be available in your views as variables.
+When you're on it, all of the entry's data will be available in your views as variables.
 If an entry is _missing_ data, intentionally or not), it will fall back to a series of defaults.
 We call this fallback logic [the cascade](/cascade).

 1. The entry
 2. The origin entry (if using localization)